Read Smith’s plans for the fall 2021 semester.

 Frequently Asked Questions

 EthicsPoint is not a 911 or emergency service.
-If there is a risk to health or safety, please dial 911, Campus Police (585-2490), or local authorities.
+If there is a risk to health or safety, please dial 911, campus safety (585-2490), or local authorities.

 EthicsPoint is not intended to be used to report concerns about issues in the classroom.
 For concerns about the classroom, including issues of bias, we encourage students, whenever possible, to talk about the issue with their faculty member, adviser, and/or with the department chair.
 Students may also consult about concerns regarding issues in the classroom with the associate provost, the dean of students and the vice president for inclusion, diversity and equity.